 10 Common Types of Vendor Risks

-The following risks are typically what your organization will see when dealing with vendors:
+The following types of vendor risks are typically what your organization will see in vendor risk management:

-Examples: The vendor operates in a way that’s inconsistent with your organization's policies, procedures, and standards.
+Examples: The vendor operates in a way that’s inconsistent with your organization's policy, program, and procedures.
 Additionally, the vendor participates in, or encourages, deceptive marketing practices and violates laws protecting consumer rights.
+For example, a vendor that delivers healthcare records to your customers must comply with HIPAA standards to keep information secure and private.
+This vendor could expose your organization to regulatory risk if it violated those standards.

-Examples: This harm could result from their actions, poor service, lawsuits, outages, fraud or data breaches.
+Examples: This harm could result from their actions, poor service, lawsuits, outages, fraud, or data breaches.
 Your reputation could also be damaged if a third-party vendor misrepresents their relationship with you directly or through the use of your logos or company name.
+For example, a vendor that provides IT support for your customers has been getting complaints of poor service quality.
+Your customers associate the poor service with your organization, which could damage your reputation.

 Keep in mind that risks can overlap in one or more categories.
 Let's say your vendor manages customer service information through a call center, and an employee uses customer information to commit fraud.
 That mishandling of data represents compliance and regulatory, operational, information security, and reputational risks.

 There are other risk categories that you might consider as you identify and assess vendor risk.
-While lesser known, they’re just as important to consider.
-Similar to the more common risks types, there is often overlap.
+Similar to the more common vendor risk types, there is often overlap.
 These other types of risks include:

 What it is: This risk can occur when your vendor is located in a country or region vulnerable to political unrest, corruption, or human rights violations.
 The vendor's location could also be at risk of lax privacy and information security laws or other situations that could be harmful.